 UPDATE – I added this paragraph after receiving a message from a very concerned local resident.

 You can read all about the koalas at the Kennett River Koala Walk below, but first I want to ask you to be a responsible tourist, everywhere you go.
 I got a message from someone living in the area who said that tourists’ behavior at the Kennet River Koala Walk has become appalling…

-So please be respectful to wildlife, nature, and also to the people living nearby.
+So please be respectful of wildlife, nature, and also to the people living nearby.
 Places like this should be treasured and not ruined by tourism.
 However, the line between the two is very thin.
 So it’s up to each and every one of us to make sure that we leave no trace.

 Thinking of this, I also now realize that feeding wild parrots is probably not the best idea.
 Unfortunately, this has been going on long before we visited and I’m afraid it will not stop immediately.
-We just came back from Thailand where feeding wild monkeys is extremely popular… In other places in the world people feed pigeons, stingrays, or even sharks…
+We just came back from Thailand where feeding wild monkeys is extremely popular… In other places in the world, people feed pigeons, stingrays, or even sharks…

 This means that animals become dependent on humans and can’t take care of themselves… So if I were to visit this place again, I think I would refrain from buying bird food at the nearby store and just watch the animals instead of interacting with them… That being said – it’s also the responsibility of the local businesses to stop selling bird food and encouraging this…

 Anyway, below you can read about our experience spotting wild koalas and parrots at the Kennet River.
 I left it unedited, the way we have experienced this beautiful and unique area.

 Spot wild koalas